 Cardiology is a branch of medicine that concerns diseases and disorders of the heart and blood vessels.
 Our experienced cardiologists are responsible for the medical management of various heart diseases.
 They offer expert care for the assessment, diagnosis and treatment of many heart conditions.

-We offer a wide range of diagnostic tests and investigations to assess the health of your heart including: 24-hour ECG recording, stress ECG, echocardiogram and stress echo’s, coronary ultrasound and coronary angiography.
-We offer lifestyle advice, heart medicines and stents.
+We offer a wide range of diagnostic tests and investigations to assess the health of your heart including: 24-hour ECG recording, echocardiograms.
+We offer lifestyle advice and heart medicines.

 At Ashtead Hospital we offer our patients convenient appointments and private patients will see a consultant cardiologist within 72 hours.

 Cardiac imaging technologies use ultrasound, x-rays, MRI and CT to create detailed images of the internal structures of your heart and cardiovascular system.
 Your cardiologist will request cardiac imaging to diagnose and manage many cardiac and vascular disorders to see how effectively your heart is pumping or blood is circulating through your arteries and body.

 Cardiac imaging procedures offer safe, accurate, non-invasive and relatively painless diagnoses and are often performed in an outpatient facility.
-We offer coronary angiography (specialised x-ray test to obtain detailed information about your heart (coronary) arteries), echocardiograms, stress echocardiograms, ECG and stress electrocardiograms.
+We offer echocardiograms and ECGs.

 Some imaging techniques may require a contrast agent that’s similar to a dye and allows structures inside your heart and body to be more clearly visible on a computer screen.

-We also offer preventive screening and heart tests.
+We also offer preventative screening and heart tests.